ailisp/artificial-coin/README.md

 ### aGov has a higher reward rate than NEAR staking reward

 Assume aGov/NEAR at a stable level as they designed to be so, and when market demand and supply is in average aligned.
 For example 1 aGov = 10 NEAR = 20 USD.
 Alice have 1000 NEAR, and assume she will get 10% APY if staking on NEAR.
 If she swap to aGov she'll get 100 aGov, equivallent to 2000 USD.
 She deposit 2000 USD worth of aGov to mint 400 aUSD.
 She can then sell 400 aUSD to get back $400 and still receive 10% APY of 2000 USD as aGov's deposit reward.
 So, she use only $1600 to earn the reward which would only available when invest $2000.
 This is equivalent to a 12.5% APY instead of 10%.
-Once she want to withdraw, she will need to buy (assume NEAR and aGov price is same as when she deposit) 400 aUSD to unlock her $2000 worth of deposits.
+Once she want to unstake, she will need to buy (assume NEAR and aGov price is same as when she deposit) 400 aUSD to unstake her $2000 worth of deposits.

 ### aUSD stablecoin as the basis of DeFi